 The best way to see this relationship is to recognize the use of an internal worldview.
 We make decisions, not based on external reality, but on our view of that external reality.
 That is the basis of our decision-making.
-We make choices from our internal worldview to satisfy our needs, desires, and fears.
+We make choices from our internal worldview (also called mindset) to satisfy our needs, desires, and fears.
 As discussed earlier, our internal worldview is intrinsically colored by biological imperatives.
 Social aspects also come into play.

-We build our knowledge structure in a manner that recognizes our needs, desires, goals and fears.
+We build our knowledge structure in a manner that recognizes our needs, desires (goals) and fears.

-Mental Worldview Components
+Internal Worldview Components

 - Imperatives.
-Your needs, desires, and goals
+One’s needs, desires, and fears

 Events and Perturbation